-Subject : BUILDING SER VICES - II (ELECTRICALS & ACOUSTICS) Code : ART406 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks : 50 Duration of Exam: 2 hrs.
+Subject: BUILDING SERVICES - II (Electricals & Acoustics) Code: ART406 Credits: 3 Hours / Week: 3 hrs.
+Progressive Marks: 60 Examination Marks: 40 Duration of Exam: 2 hrs.

-The main aim of this course is to understand the utilisation of various types of lights indoor and outdoor and also to understand the application of acoustics principles in and around buildings.
+The main aim of this course is to understand the utilization of various types of lights indoor and outdoor and also to understand the application of acoustics principles in and around buildings.

-To list and explain the various components required in electricity distribution system in campus

-- To identify the various types of light requirement for different purpose - To design the lighting scheme for interiors spaces - To explain the various characteristics of sound including origin, propagation and auditory sensation of sound. - · To distinguish the behaviour of sound for enclosed spaces and open spaces - To identify the acoustical design criteria for theatres, cinema halls, auditorium, conference halls etc.
+- To list and explain the various components required in electricity distribution system in campus - To identify the various types of light requirement for different purpose and lighting scheme for interiors spaces. - To explain the various characteristics of sound including origin, propagation and auditory sensation of sound. - To distinguish the behavior of sound for enclosed spaces and open spaces. - To examine acoustical design criteria for theatres, cinema halls, auditorium, conference halls etc.